-7.4.
+7.6.
 When establishing a process, the organization should consider factors such as the following:

-- (a) The risks associated with the process; - (b) The effects of the process on safety, health, environmental, security, quality and socioeconomic elements; - (c) The associated regulatory requirements; - (d) The resources and competences needed within the organization to implement the process: - (e) The associated information and knowledge management needs; - (f) The interrelation with other processes.
+- (a) The risks associated with the process; - (b) The effects of the process on safety, health, environmental, security, quality and societal and economic elements; - (c) The associated regulatory requirements; - (d) The resources and competences needed within the organization to implement the process: - (e) The associated information and knowledge management needs; - (f) The interrelation with other processes. - 7.7.
+For each process, the following should be performed, as appropriate: - (a) Address the responsibility to manage the process ; - (b) Selecting individuals, teams or organizational units that will contribute to defining and developing the process, review the draft process and validate the process and its documents; - (c) Specifying the criteria and methods for process validation; - (d) Specifying the distribution of the process documents and records. - 7.8.
+Paragraph 4.32 of GSR Part 2 [2] states:

-7.5.
-Processes should be developed using a structured approach, for example using the following categories:

-- (a) Core processes, the outputs of which are critical to the mission of the organization; - (b) Management processes, which provide direction and governance for an organization; - (c) Supporting processes, which provide the resources and infrastructure necessary for the other processes.